Deliver “Delight and Passion” to people

 The Ishikawa Takuboku Memorial Museum, which opened in 1970 with the aim of honoring and preserving the materials of Ishikawa Takuboku, one of Japan's leading poets in modern times, will reopen in 2025 with the addition of the Tamayama History and Folklore Museum.
 The two museums will be linked by the concept of "hometown," a word left by Takuboku, and the Takuboku Memorial Museum will focus on the Meiji period when Takuboku lived, while the History and Folklore Museum will focus on the 1950s, allowing visitors to see Tamayama in the present day.

-The Ishikawa Takuboku Memorial Museum uses the entire space to present a giant timeline depicting Takuboku's 26 years of life and the people who have been working to commemorate him since his death up until the present day.
-Below the timeline, you can see the collection for each era, as well as Takuboku's words from that time.
-The central symbolic displays displays the organ that Takuboku actually played, and on the large screen in the background you can choose to watch two original animations, "Takuboku's Life" and "Takuboku and His Hometown."
-There is also a special displays room and a book corner.
+The Ishikawa Takuboku Memorial Museum utilizes the entire space to present a giant timeline of Takuboku's 26-year life and the commemorative activities undertaken by people since his death to the present day.
+Below the timeline, visitors can see the museum's collections for each period, as well as Takuboku's words from that time.
+In the central symbolic displays, the organ that Takuboku actually played is displays, and on the large screen in the background, visitors can choose to watch two original animations: "Takuboku's Life" and "Takuboku and His Hometown."
+The museum also has a displays room and a library reading corner.

-At the Tamayama History and Folklore Museum, in addition to displays folk materials donated by local residents, you can also view folk performing arts and natural scenes, which are preserved using video and information search systems.
+At the Yushan Historical and Folk Museum, in addition to displays folk materials donated by local residents, folk performing arts and images of nature are also preserved and can be viewed using videos and an information retrieval system.

-In the corridor connecting the two museums, there is a multipurpose hall where lectures and workshops can be held, displays displays "Tsunagari Tamayama" where mini-projects can be held, and a "visible storage room" where part of the storage room is made of glass.
-From the windows, you can see the Saito family home where Takuboku once lived, and Shibutani Elementary School.
+The corridor connecting the two buildings features a multipurpose hall where lectures and workshops can be held, a shelf displays called "Tamayama Connects" where mini-displays can be held, and a "Storage Room to Show Off" where part of the storage room is enclosed in glass.
+From the windows, you can see the Saito family residence where Takuboku once lived and Shibutami Elementary School.

 Issues/requests